ResidentMario/wargame-data/README.md

 This tool packages the Modding Suite into a command line tool for extracting specific tables from the game files.

 This would be enough in and of itself, but the information we're interested in isn't exposed in top-level tables;
 it's instead packed into a descending chain of containers, called "modules".
-Every unit is a `TUniteAuSolDescription` instance containing, amongst other things, a `TWeaponManagerModuleDescriptor`.
-Weapons in Wargame are organized in terms of "turrets", which controls a weapon's spatial variables.
-This the weapons manager module contains a list of `TTurrretUnitDescriptor`, a list of turrets, each of which itself contains `TMoundedWeaponDescriptor` objects, each of which references a `TAmmunition` instance.

 So to get a good, clean, well-formatted dataset, we need to export all of these tables, remap them to one another out-of-binary, and then stitch their variables together.